 Hence, there are obvious positive commercial consequences for the client, as the developers defer to the users’ feedback.
 It is a huge difference between an Agile project and a classic situation, where the product is delivered in its final architecture, as Agile imposes an incremental development, greatly influenced by users, and thus more efficient.

 Agile is the new best project management approach but this doesn’t mean it will fit everybody.
 There are enough developers who oppose any other way of implementation and delivery system than what they are accustomed to.
 Moreover, you cannot impose agility to a team; it can only be trained to become agile with time.
 While there are piles of information available on the subject, clear and defined specifications on how to approach the Agile phenomenon exhaustively is rather absent, hence the confusion among developers who have questions but no one to answer them clearly and concise.

 What is important to understand is that Agile comes with a set of principles that may be applied in various ways.
-It can be implemented by using pure agile methodology such as Scrum or XP or by blending Agile with organization’s ground rules.
+It can be implemented by using pure agile methodologies such as Scrum or XP or by blending Agile with organization’s ground rules.
 An Agile developer doesn’t act on clear indications but on clear principles.

 The SCRUM Process